Online Course Master English 7.5 ECTS

 Once you have completed the course, you will be able to:

-• Explain the concepts of microbial growth
+• Describe the concepts of microbial growth and bacterial stress responses.

-• Discuss the risks associated with transmission of antibiotic resistant bacteria via the food chain
+• Discuss the risks associated with transmission of antibiotic resistant bacteria via the food chain.

 Outcome for your organization